 HALE — Before the Wildcats easily set up a winner-take-all battle for the CLAA regular-season boys' title with a romp, the Lady Wildcats (10-3, 6-1) had a bit of a tussle for a half before maintaining their grip on the shared lead in the girls' race.

-The host Lady Cardinals (8-7, 2-5) led 12-10 after one quarter behind six Quincey Copple points and four from Morgan Daniels, but those two would be throttled on only another combined 10 markers the rest of the way as Southwest Livingston settled in.
+Page 2 of 3 - The host Lady Cardinals (8-7, 2-5) led 12-10 after one quarter behind six Quincey Copple points and four from Morgan Daniels, but those two would be throttled on only another combined 10 markers the rest of the way as Southwest Livingston settled in.

 With star Sydnee Rounkles matching her six first-stanza points, Julie Bothwell's Lady Wildcats moved in front 23-17 at halftime, then opened up daylight afterward.